Scholarships for Students with Disabilities

-Post-secondary education can be a financial burden for many students, but differently-abled students, or students with physical or mental disabilities, may be particularly affected.
+Post-secondary education can be a financial burden for many students, but students with physical or mental disabilities may be particularly affected.
 Not all colleges or universities are completely accessible for these students, or have the best services or facilities to help facilitate their educational careers.
-As a result, the search for schools—and subsequently, scholarships—may become more limited for differently-abled students.
+As a result, the search for schools—and subsequently, scholarships—may become more limited for students with disabilities.

-If you are a differently-abled student looking for a scholarship opportunity, check out http://www.disabilityawards.ca/: this is an excellent database that allows you to search for scholarships available throughout Canada, including by province and school.
+If you are a student with a disability looking for a scholarship opportunity, check out http://www.disabilityawards.ca/: this is an excellent database that allows you to search for scholarships available throughout Canada, including by province and school.

-Below are some scholarships available for differently-abled students.
+Below are some scholarships available for students with disabilities.
 For more information on these scholarships, consult the links provided.

 AbbVie IBD Scholarship

 Awarded by Crohn’s and Colitis Canada, this scholarship offers funding to students who are diagnosed with Crohn’s and Colitis by a medical professional.
 Applicants must be enrolled in or awaiting acceptance for a post-secondary program in Canada, and demonstrate academic ambitions as well as the aspiration to sustain optimal health in spite of their diagnosis.

 CCRW Youth Scholarship Program for Students with Disabilities

 Administered by the Canadian Council on Rehabilitation and Work (CCRW), this scholarship is designed to help students with a long-term and reoccurring disability restricting their ability to participate in educational activities.
 This scholarship is available for full-time students entering their first year of post-secondary.
 Applicants will be evaluated according to academics, community involvement, and extra-curriculars, among other criteria.
 Contact email@example.com for more details.